 The spurs only need a second or two against the grinding wheel to be sharpened.
 Make sure to maintain the correct angle while sharpening the spurs by keeping the grinding wheel flat while pressed against the surface of the spurs.

 Step 2.
 (Sharpen the pointed edges)

-At this stage of the sharpening, the Brad Point needs to be kept centered.
-If the very point of the drill bit becomes off centered from sharpening, the bit will drill larger holes than expected.
+At this stage of the sharpening, Brad Point needs to be kept centered.
+If the very point of the drill bit becomes off-centered from sharpening, the bit will drill larger holes than expected.
 To help, if you have a drill press handy you can attach the drill bit to it.